 Business telephony went through a massive transformation with the introduction of cloud-based VoIP phone systems.
-These modern phone systems are powered by technology that made business communication as big as it is today.
-One of the best features of cloud-based VoIP solutions are the call logging systems that enable advanced reporting, analytics, tracking, and so much more.
+And while the utility of call center analytics is no secret, the availability of call logging systems in VoIP solutions in general has been steadily increasing.
+These systems enable advanced reporting, analytics, tracking, and so much more.

 Call logs are useful for any business that makes and receives calls because they provide valuable data for future decisions.
 These logs help companies organize phone call information for record-keeping, reporting, and analytics.
 Most VoIP providers include powerful reporting and analytics systems to maximize the use of collected phone call data.

 You can’t manage what you can’t measure, and you can’t make good business decisions without relevant data.
-With the help of call analytics, call logs can show you exactly how well your communications network is operating.
+With the help of call analytics, call logging software can show you exactly how well your communications network is operating.

-Whether used by support centers or sales teams, call logs capture essential data for both inbound and outbound calls that can be used to improve performance.
+Whether used by support centers or sales teams, call logging software captures essential data for both inbound and outbound calls that can be used to improve performance.
 Call logs have a lot of benefits, such as saving money and time, solving customer disputes, and help professionals stay compliant with regulations.

 - Call History Logging